SAP Digital Manufacturing (DM)

 Of course, potential benefit analysis of MES functionality and scope is not typically generic but differs for each industry.
 However, quantitative components of MES project benefits can be exclusively assessed by a careful comparison or extrapolation of improved production utilization, increased quality output and preventative procedures vs associated expenses before and after the system’s implementation.

 - Manufacturers across all sectors are emphasizing predictive analytics as a means of improving operational efficiencies and gaining a competitive edge.
-Using DMC data-driven predictive analytics, manufacturers might minimize outages by up to 70%, save up to 10% on scheduled repairs, and cut total maintenance costs by up to 30%.
+Using DM data-driven predictive analytics, manufacturers might minimize outages by up to 70%, save up to 10% on scheduled repairs, and cut total maintenance costs by up to 30%.

 - Real-time information availability improves overall production cycle time by reducing anomalies.

-- ROI is generally achieved in one to two years, assuming a standard DMC implementation expenditure of 1% to 5% of the total IT budget.
+- ROI is generally achieved in one to two years, assuming a standard DM implementation expenditure of 1% to 5% of the total IT budget.
 Advanced automation and MES innovative features may reduce the ROI time even further.